ggebbie/ECCOonPoseidon/README.md

 Enter ` https://github.com/ggebbie/ECCOonPoseidon` as url to clone \
 Select `y` in response to `remote.pushDefault' to "origin"?` \
 Clone to your favorite location and rename project if necessary \
-Go to any directory in the project: `C-x C-f ECCOonPoseidon`\
+Go to any directory in the project: e.g., `C-x C-f ECCOonPoseidon/scripts`\
 Then activate the project and initialize a julia session: `C-c C-a`

 * from the Julia REPL